AlifiaWidya/Quality-Assurance/README.md

 ## Contributing
 Please fork the repository and send a pull request with your changes if you would want to contribute to it.

-## Credits
-These use cases were created by Alifia, inspired by the "Take Home Challenge Submission [SQA]" given by Datasaur.ai.